tmflower/critterclub/project-proposal.md

 #### What kind of users will visit your app?
 In other words, what is the demographic of your users?
 Students in grades 2-5
 #### What data do you plan on using?
 How are you planning on collecting your data?
+- User data (username & password) will come from form submission, then build as users collect cards
 - Animal data (except photos) will come from [Animals API](https://api-ninjas.com/api/animals)
 - Animal photos will come from [Unsplash API](https://unsplash.com/developers)
 #### What does your database schema look like?